-1. To accept the offer, more than 50% of the qualifying tenants must serve a notice accepting the landlord's offer within two months of the notice being served.
+To accept the offer, more than 50% of the qualifying tenants must serve a notice accepting the landlord's offer within two months of the notice being served.
 It is advised that tenants seek independent legal advice before serving notice of acceptance.

-3. Upon receipt of a sale contract, the purchaser then has a further two months to sign the contract and pay the deposit (in readiness for exchange).
+The purchaser then has a further two months to sign the contract and pay the deposit (this must not exceed 10% of the price).
 Contracts are then exchanged within seven days and completion takes place on the date specified in the contract.

-2. The qualifying tenants then have a further two months to nominate a purchaser (such as a company that will hold the freehold).
+The qualifying tenants then have a further two months to nominate a purchaser (such as a company that will hold the freehold).
 Once the purchaser has been nominated, the landlord has one month to send them a contract.

-4. If the qualifying tenants do not serve notice of acceptance, or serve it outside the offer period, the landlord is then able to sell the freehold on the open market, but this cannot be on different terms or at a price lower than what was proposed to the tenants in the notice.
+If the qualifying tenants do not serve notice of acceptance, or serve it outside the offer period, the landlord is able to then sell the freehold on the open market, but this cannot be on different terms or at a price lower than what was proposed to the tenants in the notice.